Phalcode/gamevault-docs/docs/troubleshooting.md

 ### Forgot my Admin Password

 - Refer to [this](./server-docs/user-management.md#recovering-access-to-admin-user) for instructions on how to regain access to your admin account.

+### GameVault Backend: SIGILL / Illegal Instruction (Core Dumped)

+Phew.
+Tough one.
+Apologies, but your CPU is too dated to run the official gamevault-backend image.
+The reason is that [our image Compression library "sharp" relies on another library called "libvips," which only functions on processors built after ~2011](https://github.com/lovell/sharp/issues/3743), supporting the AVX and SSE 4.2 Instruction set.
+We've already encountered a couple users facing this issue.
+Despite countless hours of analysis and debugging, we attempted almost everything to enable the code to run on both older and newer hardware, even considering switching to another library.
+Unfortunately, we found ourselves at a dilemma.
+We had to choose between removing server-side image compression for everyone or officially discontinuing support for older hardware.
+We conducted a poll, and the results were clear: official support for old hardware should be discontinued.
+We reached out to the community, urging them to maintain an active fork of gamevault backend with compression completely removed, and the latest update suggests that people are working on it.

+- In case you manage such a community fork that addresses this issue, we'd gladly promote it in this documentation.
+- If you discover a solution that works for both older and newer hardware, we welcome a PR for this problem.

+Until then, we're constrained by our current circumstances.
+Sorry.